File Upload, Webcam and Screenshot

 • Form Control - name the form input, add a label and placeholder etc. This is the same as any other Form Reform block.

-• Validation - add a required note, set minimum and maximum limits on the number of files require, seat a custom fail message.
+• Validation - add a required note, set minimum and maximum limits on the number of files required, set a custom fail message.
 This is the same as any other Form Reform block.

 • Snapshot - this tab is the big one.
 It shows the full configuration options for the respective snapshot tool.
 Any quantity of files limit set here affects the front end dialogues.
 This is separate to the limits set for form validation in the preceding tab.
 In general, they should be configured to agree!